The Pros & Cons of Living in a Penthouse

 Naturally, the first advantage that springs to mind when discussing penthouses is that if the apartment block your penthouse is located in is taller than the surrounding buildings, then you’ll be the proud owner of some of the finest views in the neighbourhood.

-Imagine waking up and stepping outside the terrace or roof deck to watch the sun rise, or relax in the evening while the city lights twinkle below.
+Imagine waking up and stepping outside the terrace or roof deck to watch the sunrise, or relaxing in the evening while the city lights twinkle below.

 2. No hassle home heating